benminer/pyno-logger/README.md

 logger = Pyno(config={"level": "INFO"}, mixin=SomeFunction)
 ```

-The `Pyno` class takes am optional configuration dictionary as an argument.
+The `Pyno` class takes an optional configuration dictionary as an argument.
 The configuration options are as follows:

 - `level` (optional): Specifies the log level.
-Valid log levels are "ERROR", "WARNING", "INFO", "DEBUG", "TRACE", and "SILENT".
+Valid log levels are "ERROR", "WARNING", "INFO", "DEBUG", "TRACE", "FATAL", and "SILENT".
 The default log level is "INFO".
 By default, Pyno uses the `LOG_LEVEL` environment variable if nothing is passed via the `config` dict.

+- `base` (optional): Dictionary with any base configuration that is applied to all logs.

+- `msg_key` (optional): Custom key value for the message value.
+Defaults to `msg`.

+- `error_key` (optional): Custom key value for Exception values.
+Defaults to `error`.

-- `omitted_keys` (optional): Specifies a list of keys to omit from the logged data.
+- `omit` (optional): Specifies a list of keys to omit from the logged data.
 It can be a list, tuple, or comma-separated string.
+- `redact` (optional): Specifies a list of keys to redact from the logged data.
+It can be a list, tuple, or comma-separated string.
+Output is printed as `[REDACTED]` for the matching keys.
 - `newlines` (optional): Specifies whether to append a newline character to the end of each log message.
 It should be a boolean value.

 The second param, `mixin`, allows for injecting a function that returns additional contextual data.
 Useful for any global state or dynamic data.